-Pain in dogs.
-It’s a very common underlying cause for aggression.
-And it is commonly NOT a reason that is often considered.
+Pain in dogs is a very common underlying cause for aggression and is commonly NOT a reason that is often considered.

 Have you ever had a really bad headache that has lasted for a few days?
 If you have, you may remember how irritable you were and how many small things would aggravate you.
 For example, a slamming door with a headache is much worse than a regular slamming door.
 You may also not want to be touched near your head or your neck.